Table of Contents

 Build and Automation Tools

-Build tools like Maven, Gradle, and Webpack automate the heavy lifting, compiling code, managing dependencies, and creating deploy-ready packages.
-They’re crucial in both frontend and backend development tools workflows, especially when apps need to ship fast and stay bug-free.
-Automating this step keeps your project on schedule and scalable.
+Build tools like Maven, Gradle, and Webpack automate tasks such as compiling code, managing dependencies, and creating deploy-ready packages.
+They are essential in both frontend and backend development workflows, especially when applications need to ship quickly and remain bug-free.
+Automating these steps keeps your project on schedule and scalable.

 Recommended Tools: